brucem/puppet-ezpublish/README.md

 [![Build Status](https://secure.travis-ci.org/brucem/puppet-ezpublish.png?branch=master)](http://travis-ci.org/brucem/puppet-ezpublish)

 eZ Publish is an open source Content management system and this module allows
 for:
 - the configuration of base system
 - default webserver configuration
 - vhost configuration
-- installation of community versions of eZ publish
+- installation of community versions of eZ Publish

 Current support is for Debian/Ubuntu based systems.
 RedHat/CentOS support will be added in the future.